dashed-slug/wallets/readme.txt

 = Which coins are currently available? =

-The list of wallets that you can connect to directly is constantly growing.

-To check what’s currently available go to https://www.dashed-slug.net and check the menu under *Wallets* &rarr; *Coin Adapter Extensions* and see the available RPC adapters.
+Using the built-in coin adapter you can connect to a Bitcoin core full node.

+You can connect to any Bitcoin-like full node that you manage yourself using the *[Bitcoin and Altcoin Wallets: Full Node Multi Coin Adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/full-node-multi-coin-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq")*.
+This would include coins such as Litecoin, Dogecoin, etc.

-Also, if you are OK with using a web wallet service, then you can install the [CoinPayments adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/).
+Also, if you are OK with using a web wallet service, then you can install the *[CoinPayments adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/?utm_source=wallets&utm_medium=docs&utm_campaign=faq)*.
 You then automatically get [all of the coins that platform supports](https://www.coinpayments.net/supported-coins/).

 = Is it secure? =

-The [Bitcoin and Altcoin Wallets](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/) plugin is only as secure as your WordPress installation.
+The [Bitcoin and Altcoin Wallets](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) plugin is only as secure as your WordPress installation.
 Regardless of whether you choose to install this plugin, you should have already taken steps to secure your WordPress installation.
 At a minimum you should do the following:

 - Install a security plugin such as [Wordfence](https://infinitewp.com/addons/wordfence/).
 - Read the Codex resources on [Hardening WordPress](https://codex.wordpress.org/Hardening_WordPress).
 - If you are connecting to an RPC API on a different machine than that of your WordPress server over an untrusted network, make sure to tunnel your connection via `ssh` or `stunnel`.
 [See here](https://en.bitcoin.it/wiki/Enabling_SSL_on_original_client_daemon).

+= I am encountering some problem with the Bitcoin and Altcoin Wallets plugin =

+You should first have a look at the *Troubleshooting* section of the documentation.
+Go to the [dashed-slug downloads area](https://www.dashed-slug.net/downloads/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) and grab the *bundle* package of the plugin.
+This includes the documentation in PDF form.
+Scroll to the troubleshooting section and see if your problem is listed.
+If not, read the *Contact* section for ways in which you can ask for support.
+Some additional [info about how to ask for support is found here](https://wordpress.org/support/topic/important-please-read-before-posting-an-issue/).

+= I am encountering some problem with an Extension to the Bitcoin and Altcoin Wallets plugin =

+You should first have a look at the extension's page on [dashed-slug.net](https://www.dashed-slug.net/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).
+If your solution is not found there, you can also scan the appropriate subsection of [the support forums](http://dashed-slug.net/support/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).
+You can also post your own question.
+Please use the appropriate forum and post a new thread for each distinct issue.

 = Do I really need to run a full node? bitcoind is too resource-hungry for my server. =